 Per spec FIDO 2 credentials can only be enrolled from a page belonging to the same domain or subdomain of your Gluu Server.

-Additionally, the Casa sample plugins repo contains a small client-side application that mimicks the process of enrolling credentials in Casa using the REST API.
-If you ever had trouble with it, please open a support ticket.
+Additionally, the Casa repo contains a small client-side application that mimicks the process of enrolling credentials in Casa using the REST API.

 For more information about crendential enrollment via APIs, visit the developer FAQs.